echelon/posbl.org/README.md

 Brandon's Homepage
 ==================

-This is the content of Brandon's homepage, possibilistic.org.
+This is the content of my homepage, possibilistic.org.

 Directory Structure
 -------------------

-/				-	contains a few static html files
+* /				-	contains a few static html files
-					  this is the primary content of the site
+* /js			-	javascripts for the homepage (TODO)
+* /js/lib		-	3rd party javascript libraries (TODO)
-/img			-	contains image files
+* /img			-	contains image files
-/presentation	-	contains subdirectories of presentations
+* /presentation	-	contains subdirectories of presentations
+* /retro		-	preserves some of the old designs for my website

 Todo
 ----

-I would like to preserve some of the old designs I had for my website.
-I'm not sure how to best accomplish this.
+Work on version 2.0.